LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 end
 ```

-Now if we navigate to the browser `localhost:3000/answer` we see an error that no route matches "/answer"
+Try navigating to `localhost:3000/answer`.
+Here we are trying to reach the method `answer` we have created in our controller.
+At this point, we will see an error that no route matches "/answer"

 #### The Route